-In contrast to vitamin B12 pills, which often contain a long list of additives, vitamin B12 capsules are produced without additives for the most part.
-Here is an overview of the most common additives in vitamin B12 capsules.
+As we have discussed, in contrast to vitamin B12 pills, which often contain a range of additives, vitamin B12 capsules are often very pure.
+Nonetheless, here is an overview of the most commonly added ingredients in capsules.

 Cellulose (E 460)

-Magnesium stearate, magnesium salt from fatty acids (E 470 b)
+Magnesium stearate, magnesium salt of fatty acids (E 470 b)

-Magnesium compound of saturated fatty acids, can be from plants or animals, genetic engineering also possible, proven negative effect on the release of the active ingredient in testing
+Magnesium compounds of saturated fatty acids, may be of plant or animal origin, possible genetic engineering, studies have shown it to have an adverse effect on the release of the active substance

 Ascorbyl palmitate (E 304)

-Considered harmless, broken down by the body into ascorbic acid (vitamin C), palmitic acid or stearic acid
+Considered harmless, breaks down in the body into ascorbic acid (vitamin C) and palmitic acid or stearic acid

 Stearic acid (E 570)

-Saponification of herbal or animal oils and fats, genetic engineering also possible
+Saponification from plant or animal oils and fats, possible genetic engineering

-Comes from sand, harmless and also approved for bio-products
+Made from sand, harmless, also approved for organic products

 Glycerin (E 422)